 Public Radio is Different

 WMRA is a listener-supported service of James Madison University in Harrisonburg, Virginia.
-WMRA’s vision is to be the community-supported public radio jewel of the Shenandoah Valley and the Piedmont Region.
+WMRA’s vision is to be a trusted source of news and information that supports an engaged community.

 - Award-winning news